New Music for Choirs, Video Games and more

 (ORDERING available now)

-This is a collection of twenty pieces I have composed using authentic medieval English lyrics.
+This is a collection of pieces I have composed using authentic medieval English lyrics.
 The music which went with these lyrics in their time has not survived, so I have written all new music to breathe new life into these old texts.
 The songs cover all sides of medieval life, from love, death, politics and drinking to carols for Christmas and Easter.
-Thirteen works are recorded on my critically-acclaimed CD.
-Full details of this set of works is available on the New Medieval Songs page.
-You can also see and hear some being performed on this site and on youtube.
+Thirteen works are recorded on my critically-acclaimed album.
+Full details of this set of works is available on the New Medieval Carols page.
+You can also see and hear some being performed on this site, on iTunes and on youtube.

 Works have been performed by choirs in the United States, United Kingdom and Australia, and have been broadcast by the BBC in the UK and by the ABC in Australia.
-The CD received critical acclaim in the form of a 4.5 star review in the national newspaper, The Weekend Australian.
+The album received critical acclaim with a 4.5 star review in the national newspaper, The Weekend Australian.